Euronext looks to snap up assets from any Deutsche Boerse-LSE fallout

 Euronext's stock has risen about 3.5 percent since LSE and Deutsche Boerse first said they were in merger talks on Feb.
 23.

-(Writing by Noor Zainab Hussain in Bengaluru; editing by Rachel Armstrong, Janet McBride and Peter Graff)
+(Writing by Noor Zainab Hussain in Bengaluru; Editing by Rachel Armstrong and Janet McBride)